valango/AdventOfCode_2021/README.md

 * `day 07:` This seemingly trivial puzzle left me clueless - I just could not 👁👁 visualize the problem!<br>Only when I figured out it is like finding a balance point for a bar with suspended weights⚖️, everything became clear, finally.
+* `day 08:` Wasted too much time working on description details.
+  Succeeded debugging of code #2 only after using simplified datasets.

 ## Track record